colececil/familiar.sh/README.md

 ### Commands

 - **CLI Information**
-  - `familiar help` (alias `--help`, `-h`): List help information. `help` can also be used to get information about individual subcommands (for example, you can get information about the `config` subcommand by running `familiar config help`).
+  - `familiar help` (alias `--help`, `-h`): List help information. `help` can also be used to get information about individual subcommands (for example, you can get information about the `config` subcommand by running `familiar help config`).
   - `familiar version` (alias `--version`, `-v`): Print the installed version of Familiar.sh.
 - **Shared Configuration**
-  - `familiar sync`: Sync the current machine to the shared configuration.
+  - `familiar sync`: Set up the current machine so it matches the shared configuration.
+To do this, Familiar.sh will perform the following operations as needed: installing packages, uninstalling packages, copying files, and running scripts.
   - `familiar config`: Print the contents of the shared configuration file.
-  - `familiar config location`: Get or set the config file location.
+  - `familiar config location`: Print the config file location.
+  - `familiar config location <path>`: Set the config file location to the given path.
 - **Configuration Management**
-  - `familiar file add <source> <destination>`: Add the file at the given source location to the shared configuration, telling Familiar.sh that it should be synced to the given destination.
+  - `familiar file add <sourcePath> <destinationPath>`: Add the file at the given source path to the shared configuration, telling Familiar.sh it should be synced to the given destination path.
   - `familiar file remove <filename>`: Remove the given file from the shared configuration.
-  - `familiar script add <source>`: Add the script at the given source location to the shared configuration.
+  - `familiar script add <path>`: Add the script at the given path to the shared configuration.
 The script will be run whenever `familiar sync` is run, so it should be idempotent.
     - Optional flags:
       - `--operating-systems <operatingSystems>`: Specify which operating systems the script should run on (by default, it runs on all operating systems).
 The operating systems should be a comma separated list - valid values are `windows`, `macos`, and `linux`.
 For example, `--operating-systems "macos, linux"` would specify that the script should only be run on MacOS and Linux.
       - `--preconditions <preconditions>`: Specify that the script should only be run when the given preconditions are met. _Note: The way of specifying preconditions is still being designed.
 More details to come._